alkampfergit/personal-blog/codewrecks/content/post/old/2008/07/relations-are-really-so-useful.md

 First of all, *even if you have the Id of the customer you need to load it entirely from db*, but the worst thing happens when you add the order to the orders collection, because nhibernate does lazy load, loading * **all the orders of the customer in memory** *, finally he generate the insert and update as before.

-Think again to it â€œ*To add an order you have to load in memory  **all customer orders** *â€.
+Think again to it **To add an order you have to load in memory  **all customer orders** **.
 What happens if the Customer have hundreds of orders???
 Sounds bad, isn't it?
 Moreover you are wasting memory for nothingâ€¦.you never access all the orders, you only want add new one.

 Similar thing happens whenever you access Orders collection, if you access the first element *all the orders are loaded*, if you call Count *all orders gets loaded*.
 To avoid this you need to use ISession.CreateFilter() that permits you to issue a Count(\*) query without loading the elements or scan orders with pagination, but you can agree that this is not a good situation.